 - 1. Have attained the highest ranking or the highest letter and numerical rating provided by not less than two (2) NRSROs, or - 2.
 Have retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years' experience managing money market mutual funds with assets under management in excess of \$500 million. - 3.
 No more than 10% of the total portfolio may be invested in Money Market Mutual Funds. - c.
-No more than 20% of the total portfolio may be invested in these securities. - M. Supranationals Must be rated "AA" or its equivalent or higher by a NRSRO and is U.S. dollar denominated senior unsecured unsubordinated obligations issued by the International Bank for Reconstruction and Development, International Finance Corporation, or the Inter-American Development Bank. - N. Asset-Backed Securities (ABS) Security must be rated "AA" or its equivalent or higher. - O. Prohibited Investments The City's investment pool will not enter into repurchase or reverse repurchase agreements, mortgage backed securities/collateralized mortgage obligationsmortgage backed securities, nor trade in options or future contracts.
-In accordance with Government Code Section 53601.6, no investment shall be made by the City in any of the following instruments: inverse floaters, range notes, or mortgage derived, interest only strips, derived from a pool of mortgages (i.e. Collateralized Mortgage Obligations), and any security that could result in zero interest accrual if held to maturity. such as straight floaters or floating rate notes.
+No more than 20% of the total portfolio may be invested in these securities. - M. Supranationals Must be rated "AA" or its equivalent or higher by a NRSRO and is U.S. dollar denominated senior unsecured unsubordinated obligations issued by the International Bank for Reconstruction and Development, International Finance Corporation, or the Inter-American Development Bank. - N. Asset-Backed Securities (ABS) Security must be rated "AA" or its equivalent or higher.
+The maximum remaining maturity may not exceed five (5) years. - O. Prohibited Investments The City's investment pool will not enter into: repurchase or reverse repurchase agreements, mortgage backed securities/collateralized mortgage obligations, nor trade in options or future contracts.
+In accordance with Government Code Section 53601.6, no investment shall be made by the City in any of the following instruments: inverse floaters, range notes, interest only strips, and any security that could result in zero interest accrual if held to maturity.
+Under a provision sunsetting on January 1, 2026, securities backed by the U.S. Government that could result in a zero-or negative-interest accrual if held to maturity are permitted.